Both Hayek and His Opponents Were Wrong

 — — —

 Those who left the “Hayek-Gesellschaft” claimed that the move to the Right was a betrayal of Hayek’s ideas.
-In a way, I think this correct.
+In a way, I think this is correct.
 But all in all, I don’t think it is completely true.
-The claims about an automatic expansion of the welfare state, and by extension a transition to a full-blown planned economy and an authoritarian regime, are vintage Hayek.
+The claims about an automatic expansion of the welfare state and by extension a transition to a full-blown planned economy and an authoritarian regime are vintage Hayek.
 He was not the first to make such a point.
 Also for his teacher Ludwig von Mises the assertion is axiomatic.
 Any “interventionism” is just a slower transition to a quasi-Communist system.

-Hayek develops the argument in his “The Road to Serfdom.”
+Hayek develops the argument in “The Road to Serfdom.”
 He wrote the book between 1940 and 1943, and it was published in early 1944.
 I do not understand why it is viewed as a clairvoyant critique of Fascism and National Socialism.
 The former had been around for two, the latter for one decade.
 This is as impressive as if I wrote a book now on how Facebook will play a huge role, or even the Internet.
 “The Road to Serfdom” was actually a late entry to the discussion just before it was too late for predictions in 1945.

 Hayek, just like Mises in his “Omnipotent Government,” also published in 1944, basically interprets Fascism and National Socialism as examples of economic planning.
-I have written about why this is at best very incomplete in my post “Were the Nazis “Socialists?”.”
+I have written about why this is at best very incomplete in my post “Were the Nazis “Socialists?”
 What both Hayek and Mises mostly ignore, though, is that Fascism and even more so National Socialism had an ideology and worldview that to a large extent had nothing to do with Socialism or economic planning.
 The elephant in the room: race theories, eugenics, the quest for “Lebensraum” in the East and killing off millions of people, hardly played a role in Hayek’s and Mises’ books.

 With such a distorted view, I find it little surprising that Hayek’s and Mises’ predictions were also spectacularly off.
 Mises thinks that Germany would probably see a Communist uprising.
 To counter a Germany that would remain problematic, only the concept of “Intermarium,” a federation between Germany and the Soviet Union from the North to the South through Eastern Europe, could work.
 I am willing to grant here that it was hard to foresee the future in 1944.
 But then this is not an indication of deep insight either.